jakubdolejs/jakubdolejs/README.md

-Seasoned technologist with a proven track record of delivering innovative software solutions on budget and on time.
-Strategic thinker.
-Reputation for being a patient communicator and emphatic listener.
-Well regarded by clients and team mates alike.
-Will learn anything.
+Experienced technologist with a proven track record of delivering innovative software solutions.
+Patient communicator and curious listener, well regarded by clients and team mates alike.
+Loves to learn.